How to write professional email signatures (with 20+ examples)

-The best email signature examples are made up of eight key components.
-These then all work together to offer businesses of any size multiple marketing and feedback opportunities.
+The best email signature examples are made up of many vital components.
+These all work together to offer businesses of any size multiple marketing and feedback opportunities.

-Let’s now look at each component individually to see how they should be used in a professional email signature.
+Let’s now look at each part individually to see how they should be used in a professional email signature.

-Whenever you create a professional email signature, the main foundation are the contact details.
-You must include a minimum of standard contact attributes that are easy to read.
-You can then enhance these with additional elements such as gender pronouns, office hours, etc.
+All business emails must include a minimum of standard contact details that are easy to read.
+You can then enhance these with other elements such as gender pronouns, office hours, etc.

 What contact details should be included?

 The employee’s first (given) name and surname.
 You’d be surprised how many people think using a nickname is acceptable.
-In fact, over 30% of business email signatures don’t even include a name.
+Over 30% of business email signatures don’t even include a name.

 Job title.
-This lets recipients know what type of person they are dealing with.
-They may rely upon your job titles to understand the structure of your organization and the way it operates.
+This lets recipients know what type of person they’re dealing with.
+They may rely upon your job titles to understand the structure of your organization and the way it runs.